 What Will Happen To You?

 There is no way to determine what the outcome of your case will be from a website.
 You need a specific assessment of your specific case.
 This page is meant to provide basic information and discuss some finer points of this charge.
 If you are charged for this crime, it can no doubt cause stress and anxiety.
 To discuss the specifics of your case, call my office and set up an appointment.
 Talking about your case will give you some answers, which will alleviate some of the stress and anxiety.
 I promise you.
 So to begin with, manufacture or delivery of a controlled substance is a felony in Texas.
 The level of felony charge will depend on both the amount of the amount of the controlled substance and as well as the kind of substance.
 There are four levels of felony charges.
 First degree, second degree, third degree, and state jail felonies.
 The ranges of punishment for all of these levels are detailed below in the statute.
 The penalties for manufacturing and delivery are outlined in Chapter 481 of the Texas Health and Safety Code.
 The types and kinds of controlled substances are listed there as well.
 And there are many types and kinds of controlled substances.
 However, marijuana is not considered a controlled substance.
 There are many aspects to this criminal charge that will be expanded in greater detail below.
-If you or a family member have been charged with manufacture or delivery of a controlled substance in Tarrant, Dallas, or Parker Counties, this is a criminal allegation not to be taken lightly.
-If you or a family member have been charged, call my office and I will talk with you about your case with you free of charge.
+If you or a family member have been charged with manufacture or delivery of a controlled substance in any County in Texas, this is a criminal allegation not to be taken lightly.

 What Do Manufacture and Delivery Mean?